-In the US, on the other hand, Italian food arrived over 100 years ago.
+In the US, Italian food arrived over 100 years ago and Italian-American food remain basically the same exept for a few twist to please American palates .
 During this time (particularly in the early years of immigration from Italy), Italian hospitality businesses tried to “adjust” the food to American taste in order to become more popular.
 Many Italian American small-town businesses still believe that, unless they adjust traditional recipes to please the American palate, they will go out of business.
 Moreover, even when businesses have been running for decades, current owners are just children and grandchildren of Italian immigrants or in recent years Latinos, who have had very little contact with real Italian food.

 Unfortunately for me, Italian-American cuisine is what I like the least: overcooked pasta with some sort of sauce and always heavy with garlic powder on top.
 Sometimes, the red sauce even has a menacing purple color.
 After that, you can have a salad with “Italian dressing” and who knows what is in there… I can smell old style Italian-American cuisine from across the road, because of the heavy use of the powdered garlic they place everywhere.
 Let’s see what appetizers and other dishes you should know about when it comes to Italian-American cuisine.